-The Co-operative Holidays Association (CHA) and Holiday Fellowship (HF), founded by Thomas Arthur Leonard in 1893 and 1913 respectively.
+The Co-operative Holidays Association (CHA) and the Holiday Fellowship were founded in 1893 and 1913, respectively, by Thomas Arthur Leonard, a congregational minister in Colne, Lancashire in the 1890s.
 These two pioneering organisations were at the forefront of the provision of cheap and simple accommodation to serve the growing popularity of active open-air recreation during the latter part of the nineteenth and early twentieth centuries.
-Founded by Thomas Arthur Leonard, a congregational minister in Colne, Lancashire in the 1890s, their purpose was:
+Their purpose was:

 “to provide simple and strenuous recreative and educational holidays by offering reasonably priced accommodation and to promote friendship and fellowship amid the beauty of the natural world”.